felixbrunner/magpy/content/pages/projects.md

 This line of work aimed to proof the concept of question answering based on internal documents and to gain experience with state-of-the-art **NLP** developments.
 An early demo using **extractive** question answering based on **semantic search** is still online [here](https://dida.do/demos/question-answering).
 Later stages explored full-fletched **generative** question answering with the help of **large language models (LLMs)** and **retrieval augmented generation (RAG)**.
-My role in this project was to make contributions to the codebase and to update the involved developers about the latest trends in reserach and industry.
+My role in this project was to make contributions to the codebase and to update the involved developers about the latest trends in research and industry.

 <p align="center"><img src="https://files.readme.io/0343fcb-RAG_2.png" alt="drawing" width="700"/></p>